plomlompom/htwtxt/README.md

 ### Templates

-By default, HTML templates are read out of the directory `$GOPATH/src/htwtxt/templates`.
-An alternate path can be given with the flag `--templates` (the alternate directory should, however, contain template files of the same names as the default ones).
+By default, HTML templates are read out of `$GOPATH/src/htwtxt/templates/`.
+An alternate directory can be given with the flag `--templates` (it should contain template files of the same names as the default ones, however).

 ## Copyright, license